MUN Archaeology Field Schools 2018

 The Department will be offering two field schools during the summer of 2018.

-'Excavating the pebble': MUN Archaeology Field School, Anse à Bertrand, Saint-Pierre et Miqueon 2018
+'Excavating the pebble': MUN Archaeology Field School, Anse à Bertrand, Saint-Pierre et Miquelon 2018

 This field school will take place in Anse à Bertrand located just outside the city of Saint-Pierre.
 This site was occupied between the 17th and 20th centuries, and according to historic maps several fishing buildings, potentially a chapel, and a fort were present in Anse à Bertrand.
 The 2017 excavations lead to a better understanding of the initial occupation of the territory by European nations during the 17th and 18th centuries.
 The 2018 digs will also allow us to further our knowledge on Saint-Pierre's small fishing settlements located in Anse à Bertrand.